derpixler/customeralliance-reviews/README.md

 How can I get hotel-id and access-key?
 ----

-Paste your link into the text field https://jsfiddle.net/shapeshifta/goaorutc/embedded/result/ and it will extract both.
-Copy and paste them into your wordpress backend (customer alliance settings).
+Paste your link to the xml into the text field https://jsfiddle.net/shapeshifta/goaorutc/embedded/result/ and it will extract both.
+Copy and paste the id and key into your wordpress backend (customer alliance settings).

 Wishlist
 ---